Our school is an Emotion Coaching Accredited Organisation

 All staff at Frenchwood, from welfare staff to senior leaders, are trained in using Emotion Coaching to ensure there is a consistent approach for working with children to help them understand their emotions and self-regulate.

-Mrs Bidwell (LKS2) is the Lead Practitioner for our school alongside Mrs Ibitoye (EYFS), both of whom attended a two day Emotion Coaching Training session in 2018.
+Mrs Bidwell (LKS2) is the Lead Practitioner for our school alongside Mrs Ibitoye (EYFS) and Mrs Patel (UKS2), all of whom attended two day Emotion Coaching Training sessions.
 Whole School training continues to be delivered regularly across the school so that all staff are familiar with the Emotion Coaching approach.
 As a staff team, we learnt about the Neuroscience behind Emotion Coaching and how children’s brains develop as they mature into young adults.
 We are able to appreciate that children need secure attachments and positive relationships with adults in school; indeed, good relationships are at the heart of secure, happy children.

 Key Elements are involved in Emotion Coaching: